 1 lb Lard*

 Whisk water, egg, and vinegar together, set aside.
-In a larger bowl, mix together flour, brown sugar, baking powder, and salt until well combined.
+In a larger bowl, mix together flour, curry, turmeric, baking powder, and salt until well combined.

 Add wet ingredients to the bowl of dry ingredients, mixing with a fork until just combined.
 Add lard, cut in with a pastry cutter or fork gently, until it resembles gravel.
 Don’t over handle it.
 In Tom’s words, “Mix it with kindness”!